 Competitive Mortgage Rates

 FHA loans offer competitive mortgage rates.
 In fact, you will find that FHA interest rates are usually lower than interest rates for a conventional mortgage loan.
-In addition, since FHA loans are intended to help home buyers who may not qualify with low credit scores or low down payments, the interest rate is competitive too.
+In addition, since FHA loans are intended to help home buyers who may not qualify with low credit scores or low down payments, the interest rate is competitive, too.

 Low Closing Costs

-Though closing costs are a fact of life when it comes to a mortgage, you may have low closing costs with an FHA loan than you would with other types of mortgages.
+Though closing costs are a fact of life when it comes to a mortgage, you may have lower closing costs with an FHA loan than you would with other types of mortgages.
 Closing costs are the fees charged by the lender and others involved in the loan process, such as the title company and the appraiser.
 The fees include the upfront mortgage insurance premiums.
 Closing costs vary by state, by the lender, and by the price of the home you are buying.
 You will get an estimate when your application is approved and then a final closing cost disclosure right before closing.

 Lesser Wait After Bankruptcy